j-ostmeyer/electron-phonon-hmc/README.md

 After adjusting the Makefile according to your needs (possibly switching to another compiler), simply type `make` to compile all the `C` files.

 ### Run Code
-Adjust the `input.txt` file according to the next subsection.
+Adjust the `input.txt` file (current default simulates Rubrene at room temperature using HMC with FA) according to the next subsection.
 Alternatively, create a new file with the relevant input parameters.
 Then, for HMC simulations, execute:
 ```
 ./organic_main input.txt results.csv corr.csv
 ```